TeamFAPS/PSVita-RE-tools/README.md

 ### Menus:
 	Decrypt to...:
-		SELF - These are verified against the original ELF and can be ran directly on the PSVita.
+		SELF - These are verified against the original ELF and can be ran directly on the PS Vita.
 Big ELFs (50MB+) may have trouble verifying.
 		ELF - These are not verified to increase speed.
 The product must be make_fself'd on the computer or by another method.
 However, the sha256 is saved to be verified later if you wish.

 #### NOTE: Modders need a ELF to modify, then they have to make a SELF from the modded ELF.
 See just below: